 Heart Health/Metabolic Disease

 Cinnamon and Lavender essential oils are both effective herbicides, though Lavender most likely be effective either before planting or prior to transplantation of seedlings.
-Cardamom oil is also natural insecticide, making it a terrific choice for natural pest control.
+Cardamom oil is also natural insecticide, making it a potentially terrific choice for natural pest control.

 Infections and Viruses

-Researchers have found that six essential oils, including Thyme, Clove, Rose, Eucalyptus, Fennel, and Bergamot, can each inhibit the inflammatory COX-2 enzyme, working in a manner similar to resveratrol, the chemical linked to the health benefits of red wine.
+Researchers have found that six essential oils, including Thyme, Clove, Rose, Eucalyptus, Fennel, and Bergamot, may each inhibit the inflammatory COX-2 enzyme, working in a manner similar to resveratrol, the chemical linked to the health benefits of red wine.
 Lemon Balm (Melissa) essential oil has also been found to effectively help treat diseases associated with inflammation.

 Essential oils have also been studied for their effects on menstrual issues.
-Essential oil massage over the abdomen can reduce the level and duration of menstrual pain, as well as the amount of menstrual bleeding.
+Essential oil massage over the abdomen may reduce the level and duration of menstrual pain, as well as the amount of menstrual bleeding.
 Lavender oil aromatherapy can alleviate emotional symptoms associated with PMS.
 Fennel and Anise oil having been shown to promote menstruation, which may be helpful for women with irregular cycles.

 Essential oils have long been known for their effectiveness in oral care.
 Clove essential oil contains compounds that work just like fluoride, so it can prevent tooth decay and protect against oral bacteria.
-Peppermint, Tea Tree (Melaleuca) and Thyme oil can be effective antiseptic solution against oral pathogens.
+Peppermint, Tea Tree (Melaleuca) and Thyme oil may be effective antiseptic solution against oral pathogens.

 Lavender oil aromatherapy is being more and more commonly used in hospitals.
 It has been shown to be effective post-surgery, particularly for common issues such as pain after tonsillectomy surgery.